Myanmar profile - Timeline

 Six Muslims are jailed over the Meiktila clashes in March.
 No Buddhists are convicted.

 2014 April - At least 22 people are killed in fighting between government troops and ethnic Kachin rebels in the north.

 2014 May - US extends some sanctions for another year, saying that despite the recent reforms, rights abuses and army influence on politics and the economy persist.

-2014 October - Government announces release of 3,000 prisoners.
-Burma watchers say most are petty criminals, but ex-military intelligence officers imprisoned along with former prime minister Khin Nyunt will be included.
-Khin Nyunt was freed in 2012.
+Government announces release of 3,000 prisoners.
+Burma watchers say most are petty criminals, but include ex-military intelligence officers imprisoned along with former Prime Minister Khin Nyunt, who was freed in 2012.

 2015 February - Flare-up in fighting with Kokang separatists in Shan State near the border with China leaves nearly 50 soldiers dead.
 Government puts Kokang region under temporary martial law.

 Government withdraws temporary voting rights from Muslim Rohingyas ahead of proposed constitutional referendum, following street protests by Buddhists.